fndvit/covid-vaccination-tracker/app/README.md

-# Tracking the COVID-19 vaccine rollout in Spain
+# Visualization of the COVID-19 vaccination in Spain

 Objectives:
 * Track the daily evolution of the vaccine rollout